gmickel/CodeWhisper/README.md

 * 🌈 Full language support for all text-based file types
 * 🤖 Interactive mode for granular file selection and template customization
 * ⚡ Optimized for large repositories
+* 📝 Detailed logging of AI prompts, responses, and parsing results

 ## 📺 Video